AI assistant — not human

 Document test results.
 Auditors and cyber insurance providers increasingly require evidence of DR testing.
 A log showing quarterly tabletop exercises and annual restore tests satisfies most requirements.

-EPC Group designs and implements disaster recovery strategies for enterprise M365 environments across regulated industries — healthcare, financial services, government, and professional services.
-Our DR engagements cover shared responsibility gap analysis, backup tool selection and configuration, RPO/RTO definition, retention policy design, and ransomware recovery playbook development.
+EPC Group creates and implements disaster recovery strategies for enterprise M365 environments in regulated industries.
+These industries include healthcare, financial services, government, and professional services.

 No. Microsoft backs up the M365 platform infrastructure for availability purposes.
 Microsoft does not back up individual tenant data for recovery purposes.

-Microsoft's service agreement explicitly states that customers are responsible for their own data.
-You need a third-party backup tool or Microsoft 365 Backup (generally available as of 2024) for enterprise-grade data protection.
+Microsoft's service agreement specifies that customers are responsible for their own data.
+To achieve enterprise-level data protection, consider using a third-party backup tool or Microsoft 365 Backup.

-Deleted email items are recoverable for 30 days by default.
-Soft-deleted items in the Recoverable Items folder are retained for 14 days by default (extendable to 30 days).
-SharePoint Recycle Bin holds deleted items for 93 days.
-These defaults are insufficient for most compliance requirements — configure retention policies to extend them.
+You can recover deleted email items for up to 30 days by default.
+Soft-deleted items in the Recoverable Items folder are stored for 14 days.
+However, you can extend this period to 30 days.
+Additionally, the SharePoint Recycle Bin retains deleted items for 93 days.

-EPC Group starts with a shared responsibility gap analysis — identifying what your current environment covers and what it leaves exposed.
-We then select and configure backup tools, define RPO/RTO targets, design retention policies, and build a ransomware recovery playbook.
-Engagements typically take 4–6 weeks end-to-end.
+EPC Group begins with a shared responsibility gap analysis.
+This process identifies what your current environment covers and what it leaves exposed.